‘Have you tried turning it off and on again?’

 IT chatbots can streamline the onboarding process by automating repetitive IT tasks and guiding new hires through setup steps.

-Say a company hires a new employee, Sarah, who needs to get started on her first day.
+For example, a company hires a new employee, Sarah, who needs to get started on her first day.
 Instead of waiting for IT support, Sarah interacts with the company’s IT chatbot through Microsoft Teams.

 - It shares links to training resources and IT policies.